firefart/rt-docker/Readme.md

 ## Deprecated features

 - NGINX: The old setup used nginx for the webserver.
-If you want to upgrade you need to migrate your nginx config to a Caddy config
+If you want to upgrade you need to migrate your nginx config to a Caddy config.
+See the example Caddy Configuration section for some ideas.
 - compose profiles: Previously there were compose profile to also include `dozzle` for viewing logs and `pgadmin` to interact with the database.
 Both tools are now removed and `pgadmin` is only available in dev mode.
 If you still need pgadmin you can easily spin it up using docker compose.